WICG/spatial-navigation/tests/ux/list.md

       <td align="center">
         <a href="spatnav-distance-function-intersected-002.html" target="blank">Element Intersect 2</a>
       </td>
       <td align="center">Focus will move from the search origin to one of the candidates.
-This test aims to make sure that the amount of intersected area affects more than the amount of alignment to the final value of the distance function.</td>
+This test aims to make sure that the amount of intersected area affects more than the degree of alignment to the final value of the distance function.</td>
       <td align="center"></td>
     </tr>
     <tr>